DiskFrame/disk.frame/README.md

 DT_filtered[]
 ```

-This will be addressed in a future version of `disk.frame`; however there will always be instances where environmemt variable detection isn't perfect.
+This **has been** addressed in the development branch of `disk.frame`; however there will always be instances where environmemt variable detection isn't perfect.
 This is because disk.frame uses the mechanism provided by `future` (i.e. `gloabls` package) and therefore is bound by the same constraints; see https://cran.r-project.org/web/packages/future/vignettes/future-4-issues.html

 ## Contributors